 Statutes of limitations set time limits for the government to bring criminal charges in a case.
 If the prosecution charges someone after the applicable time period has passed, the person charged can have the case dismissed.

 In Georgia and most other states, the time limits depend on the offense level or the specific crime.
-For instance, a prosecutor might have 10 years to file most felony charges but only one year to file misdemeanor charges.
+For instance, a prosecutor might have seven years to file most felony charges but only two years to file misdemeanor charges.
 Violent crimes generally have longer statutes of limitations, and some crimes (like murder or child rape) have no statute of limitations—meaning a criminal case can be filed at any time.
 In certain instances, statutes of limitations are "tolled" (suspended), allowing the government more time to bring a case.
-(More on "tolling" below.)

 Like many states, Georgia's law sets time limits for a host of specific crimes.
 For crimes not specifically listed in the statute, a general statute of limitations applies based on the category of the crime.